Teragron/Driftboss-AI/README.md

 <a href="https://youtu.be/GS_0ZKzrvk0" target="_blank"><img src="https://i.imgur.com/sG7xxyc.png" title="Clarity Coders YouTube" /></a>
-# Python / FastAI CNN - Playing Fall Guys
+# Python / FastAI CNN - Playing Driftboss
-> This code was used to gather and process data while playing the game Fall Guys.
 > The network was then trained using the FastAI Libary.

 ## Setup